-Station 5: Agility (AGL) – For the Agility station, players complete in our 5-10-5 drill.
+Station 5: Agility (AGL) – Players complete in our 5-10-5 drill.
 Players run 5-yards touch the line turn and run 10-yards touch the line and turn and run 5-yards through the start line.
 Players will be laser-timed.

-Station 6: Shooting (SHO) – For the shooting stat players participate in the Sharp Shooter Challenge.
+Station 6: Shooting (SHO) – Players participate in the Sharp Shooter Challenge.
 Players shoot 15 soccer balls and 1 golden ball into a goal covered by the SKLZ net, with only the corners of the goal open.
 Each player has 15 soccer balls lined up at a specific distance (15 yards for players born in 2011 and after, 18 yards for kids born before 2011), and a golden ball at a farther more challenging distance.
 The points system is as follows: top corners are 20 points, the bottom corners are 5 points, and the golden ball is worth double the number of points depending on the corner you place it in.
 All shots, including the golden ball, must be taken within the one-minute time frame.

 The rating each player receives for each stat depends on how they compare to the rest of the players in that age group.

 NOTE: For the stations that involve using soccer balls, kids that were born in 2011 and before will use a size 4 ball.
 If they were born after 2011 they will use a size 5 ball.

 The Player Card Combine takes place at certain designated times at each All-American Series event.
 Detail times with the Event Itinerary will be sent to all players as we get closer to the event date.

 The Player Card Combine is additional Add-On Opportunity that costs $99 per player.
 To register, scroll down to fill out the below form.

 All Player Cards ratings are released after our All-American Series events are completed for the summer.
 This allows us determine accurate ratings for each player by using a scaled rating system for all players we see this summer based on the specific birthyear and gender of the player.